mendix/docs/content/refguide7/template-grid.md

 ---
-title: "Template grid"
+title: "Template Grid"
 parent: "data-widgets"
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---

 The template grid shows a list of objects in a tile view.
 For example, a template grid can show a list of products.
 Using controls provided by the template grid you can browse, search and manipulate those objects.
 The template grid has a lot in common with the data grid.
 The main difference is that the objects are shown in templates (a sort of small data view) instead of rows.

-Like data grid rows, single tiles don't have their content updated.
-For example, a dataview inside a tile won't be updated through a **refresh in client** setting in a microflow action.
-Refreshing the template grid entity will refresh the whole grid.
+Like data grid rows, single tiles do not have their content updated.
+For example, a data view inside a tile is not updated via the **Refresh in client** setting in a microflow action.
+Refreshing the template grid entity refreshes the whole grid.

 {{% alert type="info" %}}

 ![](attachments/pages/template-grid.png)

 A template grid showing employees with their profile picture.

 {{% /alert %}}